 While encryption is recognized as a common and familiar method to safeguard sensitive data, it’s not an effective technique when it comes to protecting sensitive information flowing out of downstream environments for development, testing, reporting, and analytics.

 Companies need to address this challenge by combining modern security practices, like data masking, with the ability to move data quickly across the organization.
 Data masking replaces real data with fictitious but realistic data that is valuable to testers, developers, and data scientists, whereas encrypted data may not be usable or valuable to those same teams.

 When data is masked, it has “no value” to a hacker and a compromise is typically a non-event because the masked data is not real.
-Moreover, masking brings non-production environments that hold most of an enterprises’ sensitive data into compliance with privacy laws such as GDPR and CCPA.
+Moreover, masking brings non-production environments that hold most of an enterprises’ sensitive data into compliance with privacy laws such as GDPR, CCPA, CPRA, and HIPAA.

 Global business leaders are waking up to the paradox of having to ensure data flow in a highly regulated world.
 Failure to comply can mean millions - if not billions - and failure to innovate can mean bankruptcy.
 You run the risk of losing customer trust and confidence, brand quality and reputation, as well as the speed required to move fast in today’s ever-changing world.
 Adopting a data platform that works across multiple cloud providers, identifies sensitive data, and automatically masks that information are important aspects of leveraging the unique capabilities of the multi-cloud, ultimately helping you achieve compliance across heavily regulated industries while mitigating data risk in a way that unlocks innovation.